Geerodge/cheekytea.co.uk/README.md

 ### Environment Variables

-You will need the following environement variables in a .env file.

 GATSBY_SNIPCART_API_KEY=XXXX
 MAILTRAP_TOKEN=XXXX
 SANITY_TOKEN=XXXX

+These needs to be added an .env file in the root directory for local testing.

+The GATSBY_SNIPCART_API_KEY vairable is from Snipcart.
 You can get this from [their website](https://snipcart.com/) by creating a free account.
 Check out their [documentation here](https://docs.snipcart.com/v3/).

+The MAILTRAP_TOKEN is from [Mailtrap](https://help.mailtrap.io/article/24-mailtrap-api).

+The SANITY_TOKEN is from [Sanity](https://www.sanity.io/docs/keeping-your-data-safe).

 ### Installing